rvanlaar/buildbot/master/docs/tutorial/firstrun.rst

   2014-11-01 15:56:51+0100 [Broker,client] message from master: attached
   The worker appears to have (re)started correctly.

-Meanwhile, from the other terminal, in the master log (:file:`twisted.log` in the master directory), you should see lines like these:
+Meanwhile, from the other terminal, in the master log (:file:`twistd.log` in the master directory), you should see lines like these:

 .. code-block:: none